-Alexion Pharmaceuticals, Inc. is a biopharmaceutical company working to develop and deliver life-changing drug therapies for patients with serious and life-threatening medical conditions.
-Alexion is engaged in the discovery, development and commercialization of therapeutic products aimed at treating patients with a wide array of severe disease states, including hematologic diseases, cancer, and autoimmune disorders.
-Soliris is Alexion's first marketed product, approved in the U.S. and Europe in 2007, and Canada and Australia in 2009.
-Alexion is evaluating other potential indications for Soliris as well as other formulations of eculizumab for additional clinical indications, and is pursuing development of other antibody product candidates in early stages of development.
-This press release and further information about Alexion Pharmaceuticals, Inc. can be found at: www.alexionpharma.com.
+Alexion Pharmaceuticals, Inc. is a biopharmaceutical company working to develop and commercialize life-changing drug therapies for patients with serious and life-threatening medical conditions.
+Alexion is engaged in the discovery, development and commercialization of therapeutic products aimed at treating patients with a wide array of severe disease states, including hematologic, kidney and neurologic diseases, transplant rejection, cancer and autoimmune disorders.
+Soliris is Alexion's first marketed product, approved in the U.S., European Union and other countries as a treatment for all patients with PNH.
+Alexion is evaluating other potential indications for Soliris, and is pursuing development of other antibody product candidates in early stages of development.
+Further information about Alexion Pharmaceuticals, Inc. can be found at www.alexionpharma.com.